rsanchez/eecli/README.md

 ### Github Addon Installer

-If you have [Github Addon Installer](https://github.com/rsanchez/github_addon_installer) installed, you can use the `install` command.
+If you have [Github Addon Installer](https://github.com/rsanchez/github_addon_installer) installed, you can use the `install:addon` command.

 ```
-eecli install
+eecli install:addon
 ```

 This will prompt you to enter an addon name.
 Start typing to trigger autocomplete.